 Sweet Berry Farm will open for pick-your-own blueberries in mid-July.
 However, cartons of pre-picked blueberries are for sale at their farm stand (along with a myriad of other goodies) for those who simply can’t wait.
-If you prefer to pick, savor breakfast or lunch before or after you comb through the blueberry bushes at the farm’s cafe.
+All customers should wear masks and follow social distancing guidelines while visiting the farm and market.

-Hours: Daily, 8 a.m.–7 p.m.
+Hours: Daily, 9 a.m.–6 p.m.
 Call the farm for updates on an exact date for opening day.